IIBMErs/1st-IIBM-Networking-2020/index.md

 To organize a workshop, please fill this [form](https://docs.google.com/forms/d/e/1FAIpQLSdwE-EEdabz2bOLFyW4XRdaN6SfaduGyjFfPWKT8UmeJLoMKA/viewform?usp=sf_link).

 ### Discussion rooms
 Discussion rooms are an instance to ask questions about the presentations in an informal and relaxed manner.
 These will be held in Zoom breakout rooms.
-Each room will have a moderator, and the participang can choose to stay or to switch to any of the available rooms.
+Each room will have a moderator, and the participants can choose to stay or to switch to any of the available rooms.

 Discussion room topic proposal [form](https://docs.google.com/forms/d/e/1FAIpQLSdTSCjS7YmxSmdnOpQmdK1ITtFL1jdc9MRECXo1LQPaGOesng/viewform?usp=sf_link).